 An in-depth focus on three areas of Math is to be tackled in SAT Math.
 These topics play the biggest role in various college majors as well as careers:

-- Heart of Algebra: tests your proficiency in linear equations and systems
+- Heart of Algebra: checks your proficiency in linear equations and systems

 - Problem-Solving and Data Analysis: tests your quantitative literacy

-- Passport to Advanced Math: tests your proficiency in manipulating complex equations
+- Passport to Advanced Math: checks your proficiency in manipulating complex equations

 Additional topics in Math are also included in the test, such as geometry and trigonometry topics that are most relevant to college study and career-readiness.